coinvent/coinvent/architecture.md

 The state would be handled at the top level.
 The components (HDTP, HETS-as-a-colimit-calculator, etc) are used in a stateless manner.

+### Manual / Interactive Mode

+TODO describe how each component can be manual.

 ### Actor / Queue Pattern